DNR hosts 9th annual Free Fun Weekend June 5-6

 Wisconsin is home to 49 state parks, 15 state forests, 44 state trails, 84,000 miles of rivers and streams, roughly 15,000 lakes and so much more.

-Before heading to a state park, trail or waterbody near you, here are some helpful things to know:
+Before heading to a state park, trail or waterbody, here are some helpful things to know:

 STATE PARKS